 This is why I’m excited to share my next podcast on the kink community.
 It’s ALL about communicating and setting boundaries.
 I’m working on a Consent episode too!

 I’ve been such a people pleaser my whole life.
 I can feel what other people are expecting or need - which can be a wonderful thing when you’re a teacher of young kids or helping raise them in some way.
-It makes me empathetic and gives me the ability to quickly connect with others, even if they are very different.
+It makes me empathetic and gives me the ability to quickly connect with others, even if they are very different than me.

 But this aspect of my personality also puts me at risk for giving too much of myself away.
 Or, I don’t know, putting my health secondary to helping America!
 Just to give a random example.